Sanjaykumar0072/Sanjaykumar0072/README.md

 - 👋 Hi, I’m @Sanjaykumar0072
 - 👀 I’m interested in ...developing
 - 🌱 I’m currently learning ...java fullstack developing
-- 💞️ I’m looking to collaborate after ...my course finished
+- 💞️ I’m looking to collaborate after my course finished
-- 📫 How to reach me ...

 <!---
 Sanjaykumar0072/Sanjaykumar0072 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.